saschagrunert/git-journal/README.md

 All commits are sorted by time, which means that the newest elements occur at the top.
 The parsing of the commit message will be done regarding [RFC0001](https://github.com/saschagrunert/git-journal/blob/master/rfc/0001-commit-msg.md), which describes the different syntax elements within a commit message.
 Categories (`[Added]`, `[Fixed]`, ...) are automatically wrapped in square brackets if available.
+It is also possible to define own categories within the configuration file.
 The journal automatically lists the log from the last release and the unreleased entries.

 The footers of the commit messages (described in RFC0001) are automatically accumulated and printed after the changelog list ordered by their values.
 It is also possible to skip the unreleased entries: